Public Record & Evidence Map – A Whistleblower Led Archive of:

 Minor-League Baseball & Community Sports Activations

-Promotional narratives reference minor-league baseball relationships and community sports activations, positioning Agua Plus as a familiar presence at family-oriented games and local events.
+Promotional narratives reference minor-league baseball relationships and community sports activations, positioning AGUA Plus as a familiar presence at family-oriented games and local events.

 Issue: These placements leverage family and community optics while obscuring the underlying pattern of investor losses, unpaid obligations and regulatory red flags.
 Community-aligned organisations have a direct interest in who ultimately monetises the goodwill attached to their events.